MCDC Program For Young Dancers:

 Intermediate Tap builds upon the basics taught in Beginning Tap and explores more complex rhythms, steps and combinations.
 Students will learn the history of American tap dancing while developing strong tap and musical skills.
 Emphasis will be placed on concepts of articulation, tempo, beat and variation.

 The Performance Company is a two-hour class for MCDC students who are already registered for technique classes, and who are interested in learning more about the performance side of dance.
 The Company is a full-year commitment and also includes outside classes and performances.
-This includes an annual trip and class in NYC along with performances at Parkland High School and Mayfair.
-Company requirements include: registration each semester in at least one MCDC ballet class and attendance at two Muhlenberg College dance performances (Thursday, Nov.
-14, and Thursday, Feb.
-6).
+Company requirements include: registration each semester in at least one MCDC ballet class and attendance at two Muhlenberg College dance performances.
 Tickets will be provided for Performance Company dancers.
 Company work includes warm-up, dance repertory and newly choreographed material, rehearsals, and being a part of the more "grand scale" performance pieces in our Spring Performance.
 The Company is for ages 10 and older with director approval.